NordVPN vs CyberGhost in Spain: Head-to-Head Comparison

 If you are looking for something specific, just as routing your traffic through two VPN servers for extra privacy or connecting to servers that support P2P, you will find a purpose-wise list of servers neatly categorized within the specialty server filter.
 Below you will find a screenshot of their macOS application.

-As you can see in the below screenshot of the NordVPN desktop application is very similar to the macOS application.
+As you can see the below screenshot of the NordVPN desktop application is very similar to the macOS application.
 NordVPN’s interactive map, which allows user to select their preferred VPN server, is very much easy, convenient, and probably the most prominent highlight of their application.

 The mobile app version is very similar to the desktop app and allows users to connect to a server with a tap on the map-based view.
 There’s also a shortcut to the service’s specialized P2P, Dedicated IP, Double VPN, or Tor over VPN servers.
 The Settings tab is also fairly identical to the desktop version, but it lacks some features, such as the Internet Kill Switch.

 CyberGhost’s desktop app has a straightforward design.
 The main screen features a toggle button on your right side that will automatically connect you to the closest server it can find.
-You will find different profiles on the left side, each specific to cater to a specific purpose, such as torrenting, streaming, gaming, or dedicated IP in Canada.
+You will find different profiles on the left side, each specific to cater to a specific purpose, such as torrenting, streaming, gaming, or dedicated IP.
 Right in the middle, you will find the server list where you can sort them by distance and load.